roseengineering/silicon5351/README.md

 # Introduction

-The library file silicon5351.py provides the class SI5351\_I2C you can use to control the Silicon Labs SI5351x range of chips.
+The file silicon5351.py contains the actual si5351 library.
+This library provides the SI5351\_I2C class to control the Silicon Labs SI5351x range of chips.

 This class also supports quadrature output.
-However the lowest frequency which can be outputted is limited by the chip hardware to clock's PLL frequency divided by 128.
+The lowest frequency which can be outputted in quadrature is limited by the chip hardware to clock's PLL frequency divided by 128.

 ## Example